 Remote travel is easy and accessible.
 However, once you get to your destination you may find yourself in a very different environment from the one you're used to.

-What preparation and advance planning are required?
+What preparation and advance planning are required for remote travel?

 Time spent in preparing, and understanding your destination and the conditions you can expect, will help ensure you get the most out of your trip.